Human sacrifice: Pacific

 In Ancient Hawaii, a luakini temple, or luakini heiau, was a Native Hawaiian sacred place where human and animal blood sacrifices were offered.
 Kauwa, the outcast or slave class, were often used as human sacrifices at the luakini heiau.
 They are believed to have been war captives, or the descendants of war captives.
 They were not the only sacrifices; law-breakers of all castes or defeated political opponents were also acceptable as victims.
+Rituals for the Hawaiian god Kūkaʻilimoku included human sacrifice, which was not part of the worship of other gods.

 According to an 1817 account, in Tonga, a child was strangled to assist the recovery of a sick relation.

-The people of Fiji practised widow-strangling.
-When Fijians adopted Christianity, widow-strangling was abandoned.

 Pre-Columbian Americas

 Some of the most famous forms of ancient human sacrifice were performed by various Pre-Columbian civilizations in the Americas that included the sacrifice of prisoners as well as voluntary sacrifice.
 Friar Marcos de Niza (1539), writing of the Chichimecas, said that from time to time "they of this valley cast lots whose luck (honour) it shall be to be sacrificed, and they make him great cheer, on whom the lot falls, and with great joy they lund him with flowers upon a bed prepared in the said ditch all full of flowers and sweet herbs, on which they lay him along, and lay great store of dry wood on both sides of him, and set it on fire on either part, and so he dies" and "that the victim took great pleasure" in being sacrificed.